Proven-Paradox/shaper-system/Handbook.md

 #### Remedy
 Auxiliary
-Action: Minor
+Action: Major
 Prerequisites: None
 Range: Medium
 Targets: 1 ally
-Cost: 3 MP
+Cost: 2 MP
-Effect: Remove 1 [Status Ailment](#status-ailments) from the target.
+Effect: Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 3 rounds.
 Description: A maneuver that removes a lingering difficulty from an ally.
 This could be a healing spell, a quick repair job on the target's equipment, mundane medical interventions, or similar efforts.

 #### Riposte